hannutt/FlaskApi/README.md

 After selecting a database, click the selection button and the program will go to a new html page, where the available collections are from the drop-down menu. select a collection and click the View button to see the contents of the collection.
 The available collections are retrieved using the list_collection_names method

+EXPORT MONGODB COLLECTION TO CSV-FILE

+The contents of the selected MongoDB collection can be saved to a csv-file using the Panda library.
+The Python function retrieves the collection using the PyMongo find method and saves the found content using the Panda library's to_csv method.

 ACCESS TO LOCAL MySQL DATABASE USING HTML-UI